 (excl. contract manufacturing volume)

-In the product area Other tobacco products, Swedish Match works to maximize long term profitability, leveraging its strong market presence and trusted brands.
+In the product segment Other tobacco products, Swedish Match works to maximize long term profitability, leveraging its strong market presence and trusted brands.

-For cigars, the Company will drive profitable growth through strong sales and marketing execution, while maintaining strict cost discipline.
-The Company continues to adapt its assortment in order to maintain its leadership in offering high quality products with outstanding value with a focus on products in growing segments.
+For cigars, Swedish Match will drive profitable growth through strong sales and marketing execution, while maintaining strict cost discipline.
+The Company works to maintain its leadership by offering high quality products with outstanding value with a focus on products in growing segments.

-For chewing tobacco, Swedish Match will capitalize on its leading position in the category and continuously drive productivity improvements.
+For chewing tobacco in the US, Swedish Match will capitalize on its leading position in the category and continuously drive productivity improvements.
 By mitigating the impact of volume declines through cost focus and price leadership Swedish Match can ensure good profitability in this declining category.
 For chew bags and tobacco bits, Swedish Match will exploit opportunities in these niche segments.

-In local currency, sales for Other tobacco products were up by 10 percent, while operating profit was up by 8 percent, attributable to the strong performance for US cigars.
+In local currencies, sales for Other tobacco products were flat, while operating profit declined by 1 percent, attributable in large part to chew bags.

-See financial tables by product area for more financial information.
+See financial tables by product segment for more financial information.